genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 In application options, you can find these ones:

-#.
-You can apply autogrouping ("Group samples by" option) when the application
-   helps you to group your samples according to experimental factor indicated in metainfo for the samples (e.g. disease, tissue, sex, cell type, cell line, treatment, etc).
+1. **Group samples by** option allows you to apply autogrouping, i.e. when the application helps you to group your samples according to experimental factor indicated in metainfo for the samples (e.g. disease, tissue, sex, cell type, cell line, treatment, etc.). (default: None)
-#.
-“Apply fragment bias correction” - if checked, the application runs the
-   bias detection and correction algorithm which can significantly improve accuracy of transcript abundance estimates.
+2. **Apply fragment bias correction** option - if checked, the application will run the bias detection and correction algorithm which can significantly improve accuracy of transcript abundance estimates. (default: checked)
-#.
-Use “Apply multiple reads correction” option if you’d like to apply the
-   multiple reads correction.
+3. **Apply multiple reads correction** option is useful if you would like to apply the multiple reads correction. (default: checked)

 The application finds isoforms that are differentially expressed (DE) between several groups of samples and produces tables of Top DE transcripts.
 Each